delivering-telemental-health-across-state-lines

 You may think their information is only on one server, but your cable company, Google and others have it on their servers.

 When you accept an app’s privacy policy, you may be granting access to your patients’ information.
-Further, when you are sent updated privacy policies, it often translates to ‘less privacy’.
+Read updated privacy policies carefully.

 Determine whether you are comfortable with third party access to your patients’ PHI.
 Read below to learn ways to restrict communication you have with them.